Mima Jaušovec

-Mima Jaušovec ([ˈmìːma jaˈùːʃɔʋɛts]; born 20 July 1956) is a retired Yugoslavian tennis player.
-She won the 1977 French Open singles championship.
+Mima Jaušovec ([ˈmìːma jaˈùːʃɔʋɛts]; born 20 July 1956) is a Slovenian former professional tennis player.
+Competing for Yugoslavia, she won the 1977 French Open singles championship.

 Early life

 Jaušovec was born in Maribor, in present-day Slovenia, when it was part of Yugoslavia.

 Career

-As a girl, she was coached by Jelena Genčić, a woman whose players went on to collect 31 Grand Slam single titles.
+As a girl, she was coached by Jelena Genčić.
 In singles, Jaušovec reached a career high of No. 6 in 1982.
 Her only Grand Slam triumph came in the 1977 French Open singles championship.
 In 1978, she again reached the final but was defeated by Virginia Ruzici.
 In 1983, she reached her third French Open singles final, losing to Chris Evert.
-Jaušovec's other tournament wins include the 1978 German Open and the 1976 Italian Open.
+Jaušovec's other tournament wins include the 1976 Italian Open and the 1978 German Open.

 Jaušovec teamed with Ruzici to win the women's doubles title at the 1978 French Open.
 They defeated Lesley Turner Bowrey and Gail Sherriff Lovera in the final.
 In the same year, Jaušovec and Ruzici were the runners-up at Wimbledon, losing to Kerry Melville Reid and Wendy Turnbull.

 Jaušovec's other victories at Grand Slam tournaments include wins over Martina Navratilova at the 1974 Wimbledon Championships, Virginia Wade at 1976 US Open, Wendy Turnbull at 1978 Wimbledon Championships, Evonne Goolagong at 1980 Australian Open, Andrea Jaeger at 1981 Wimbledon Championships, and Sylvia Hanika at 1983 French Open.

 Jaušovec retired from playing in 1988.
 Today, she is the head coach of the Slovenian national female tennis team.
 She was an unsuccessful candidate of the Liberal Democracy of Slovenia for the 2004 European Parliament election.